Bara/fuckZones/README.md

-this is a readme lul
+# Zones Manager

+How to create a Zone???